sigoden/argc-completions/README.md

 # Argc-completions

-Argcomplete provides a multi-shell autocompletion solution that achieves three goals:
+Argc-completions provides a multi-shell autocompletion solution that achieves three goals:

 - One completion script works across multiple shells and multiple platforms.
 - Generate the completion script from the help text or man page automatically.